Growing children don’t have time to wait.

 Fast and easy.
 The simple fingerstick (just two drops of blood) for the LeadCare II System is easier than other tests, which require blood drawn from a vein.

 Results from the LeadCare II are available on-the-spot, with no extra trips to the lab or doctor’s office.
 If treatment is needed, your healthcare provider can guide you through the next steps while you are in the office.

-Child has a sibling or frequent playmate with elevated blood lead levels.
+Children with a sibling or frequent playmate with elevated blood lead levels.

-Ask your doctor if your child should be tested for lead and whether the LeadCare II point-of-care testing system is available.
+Ask your doctor about a simple fingerstick test.
 Visit our FAQs About Lead Poisoning to learn more.